 - Keyword questions, which match words or phrases you define.

 - Natural Language Process (NLP) questions, which use machine learning to match training phrases you define.
+You can create entities to help streamline your training phrases.

 The chatbot attempts to match a question by keyword before checking the NLP questions.